Bolivia TV: Bolivia TV 7.2

-Like Televisión Boliviana
+As Televisión Boliviana

 Before becoming Bolivia TV, Televisión Boliviana had the mission of educating, informing and entertaining and each general manager decided how many hours and which programs were aired.
+As of 1971, 24% of its programming was made up of entertainment (excluding sports).

+In the 1970s, TVB produced a miniseries adapted from Till Eulenspiegel that was later exported to Paraguay – Bolivian television's first export.
+In 1974–75, the station broadcast Enfoques, an entertainment program produced by Mario Cucho Vargas.
+The program invited international stars such as Julio Iglesias and Luis Aguilé, aiming to attract greater impact in its viewers, similar to entertainment shows in Argentina.

 Starting with the color era, in 1980 TVB broadcast from 5:00 p.m. and its early afternoon shows consisted of mostly American cartoons.
-Afterwards, youth programs of North American pop music, a sports program, the general news program "Telenoticioso Boliviano", a Mexican or Brazilian soap opera and American TV series such as Starsky and Hutch were broadcast to culminate broadcasts.
+Afterwards, youth programs of North American pop music, a sports program, the general news program "Telenoticioso Boliviano", a Mexican or Brazilian telenovela and American TV series such as Starsky and Hutch were aired to finish the daily broadcasts.

 On Saturdays and Sundays, the television network extended its hours until 3:00 p.m. on Saturdays and 11:00 a.m. on Sundays.
 Among its outstanding programs were the classic films from the United States dubbed into Spanish, cartoons, American TV series and the program Deporte Total, which completed the programming.
 On Sunday mornings, TV Boliviana broadcast the Catholic Mass from the Basilica of San Francisco.